ouracademy/ouracademy.github.io/README.md

 >
 Ouracademy is an organization that promoves the education in software development throught blog posts & videos.

-Our web page is built with Next.js
+Our web page is built with Next.js & Apollo (a graphql client for React)

 ## Installation